michaeldiazh/thoughtly-ticket-booking/README.md

 - **Flexible Input Handling**: Our `stringifyQueryParams` utility normalizes Express query parameters (arrays, strings, numbers, booleans) before validation, supporting both comma-separated values (`?tierCodes=GA,VIP`) and multiple query params (`?tierCodes=GA&tierCodes=VIP`)

 The validation layer is abstracted through a `Validator<T>` interface and `createZodValidator` factory, allowing for easy extension to other validation libraries if needed in the future.

+### Service Layer Architecture

+The application follows a layered architecture with clear separation of concerns:

+- **Controllers**: Handle HTTP requests/responses and delegate to services
+- **Services**: Contain business logic and orchestrate data access
+- **Database Connector**: Provides connection pooling and query execution
+- **Query Builders**: Construct type-safe SQL queries with parameter binding

+**Dependency Injection**: Services are injected into controllers via constructor injection, making the code testable and maintainable.
+The dependency chain is: `MySQLConnector` → `TicketService` → `TicketController`.

+**Database Queries**: We use `mysql2`'s `query()` method (instead of `execute()`) to properly handle dynamic `IN` clauses with arrays.
+The query builder uses parameterized queries for security while supporting flexible filtering.

+**Testing**: Integration tests use testcontainers with MySQL 8.4 to run tests against a real database.
+Unit tests use mocks for isolated testing of business logic.

 ## License